ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     b.
 If multiple hosts, then download the template.

-    - Fill in the fields.
+    - Complete the fields.
     - Upload the template.

-3. Click on the wave name to enter the source and target information:
+3. Click the wave name to enter the source and target information:

     a.
 Click the plus sign.

     b.
 Add the source IP address or FQDN.

     c.
-Add the source Username.
+Add the source username.

     d.
 Target Type = Existing System

     e.
-Sync Type = Direct Sync
+Sync Type = Direct sync

     f.
 Add the Target IP address or FQDN.

     g.
-Add the Target friendly name.
+Add the Target-friendly name.

     h.
-Add the Target Username.
+Add the Target username.

 4. Start the migration

 The username field for the Linux environment will be ‘root’.
 The username field for the Windows environment will be 'SYSTEM'.
 {:note: .note}

-Alternatively, you can use the discovery helper script, which helps with the discovery of virtual machines on the VMware ESXI Host and also creates corresponding waves on the RMM server.
-The script asks for your vSphere host username and for the IP address of the vSphere to connect to and the API where you discover your On-Prem/Classic VMware ESXI Host VMs.
+Alternatively, you can use the discovery helper script, which helps with the discovery of virtual machines on the VMWare ESXI Host and also creates corresponding waves on the RMM server.
+The script asks for your vSphere host username and for the IP address of the vSphere to connect to and the API where you discover your On-Prem/Classic VMWare ESXI Host VMs.

 `$ ./discoveryTool -s <vSphere> -u <username of the Vspherehost>`